ncmartin108/sqlBD_ABC_media/README.txt

 	  and check the syntax.
 		* Discuss any proposed changes with team members and explain syntax/functionality.
 		* Check that the required constraints are implemented.
+	* Create DML statements to populate 5 of the tables with sample data.

 Mari L-P:
 	* Write DDL statements to create 5 tables and constraints for crtdb.sql using